biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

     PROFEAT properties.
 -   Finished implementing APIs for generating PROFEAT properties and also added adaptor method for the ease of utilizing them

+### June 19 - Current (Week 8)

+-   Removed Utils.roundToDecimals from PeptidePropertiesImpl.java
+-   Embedded all data from the element information website
+-   Create Test Cases to ensure data are properly embedded
+-   Create new methods to enable the usage of user specified xml file to compute molecular mass
+-   Wrote test cases for these newly created methods

 Skype call notes
 ----------------